The $s$-value: evaluating stability with respect to distributional shifts: Introduction

-\section{Our Contribution}
+In this paper, we propose a measure of instability, called the $s$-value, to investigate the stability of a given statistical parameter with respect to a shift in the underlying distribution (Figure~\ref{fig:param-change}).
+The $s$-value quantifies the minimum shift in distribution required to tilt the parameter to a given value, using Kullback-Leibler divergence.
+We also investigate the stability of parameters with respect to directional or variable-specific shifts.
+The proposed measure can be used as an exploratory tool to identify the kind of distribution shift that could reverse a statistical conclusion.
+We further discuss how $s$-values can be used to obtain improved estimates of statistical parameters under a shifted distribution with limited information about the new distribution.

+\subsection{Our contribution}

-We introduce a measure of instability that measures the sensitivity of a one-dimensional statistical parameter with respect to distributional changes.
-We focus on shifts in the space of distributions that are absolutely continuous to the training distribution.
-More specifically, let $\mc{P}$ be the set of probability measures, $P_0 \in \mc{P}$ be the data generating distribution (training distribution) on the measure space $(\mathcal{Z},\mathcal{A})$, $Z$ be a random element of $\mathcal{Z}$ and statistical functional $\theta : \mc{P} \mapsto \R$ as the parameter of interest.
+We propose a measure of instability that quantifies the sensitivity of a one-dimensional statistical parameter to changes in the underlying probability distribution.
+We focus on shifts in distributions that are absolutely continuous with respect to the training distribution.
+Let $P_0 \in \mathcal{P}$ be the training distribution on the measure space $(\mathcal{Z},\mathcal{A})$, where $\mathcal{P}$ is the set of probability measures, $Z$ is a random element of $\mathcal{Z}$, and $\theta : \mathcal{P} \mapsto \mathbb{R}$ is the one-dimensional statistical parameter of interest.
 We are interested in the minimum amount of shift in distribution that changes the sign of the parameter.
-We introduce the stability value ($s$-value) for $\theta$ that we denote by $s({\theta, P_0}) \in [0,1]$ (for brevity, we will denote stability value as just $s$ unless otherwise mentioned) and define the same as follows,
+To this end, we define the stability value ($s$-value) for $\theta$ as

 where $D_{KL}$ is the Kullback-Leibler divergence between $P$ and $P_0$ given by